colinmegill/ebola/README.md

 ebola
 =====

-Auto-updating statistics on the 2014 ebola outbreak in D3 &amp; call to actions for charity
+Auto-updating statistics on the 2014 ebola outbreak in D3 &amp; call to actions for charity.
+See the live site at https://ebolastats.com/

 ###To setup